Yhafiz05/microservices/README.md

-# Deployment of some microservices locally with docker and on AWS with EKS
+# Deployment of some microservices locally with docker and on AWS with ECS

 ## Prerequisites
 1. Have configured the aws commade line